Sayed Darwish: Musical style

 He composed 10 dawr and 21 muwashshat which became classics in the world of Arab music.
 His composition "Bilaadi!
 Bilaadi!"
 (My Country!
 My Country!), that became Egypt's national anthem, and many of his other works are as popular today as when he was alive. in the modern Middle East.

+Darwish played a key role in changing traditional "oriental" music from Ottoman classicism to a modern, popular sound that met record companies' demand for fresh taqatiq.
+Most taqatiq were light, with sexually suggestive and flirty themes.
+However, there is an increasing number of taqatiq that address nationalist or social and economic concerns.
+One of the earliest examples of this sort of taqtuqa was Darwish's 1914 "'Ista'gibu ya 'Afandiyya" (Isn't that shocking, oh gentlemen), which recounts the kerosene and fuel shortage and accompanying price increase on the eve of World War I. These songs quickly became popular and were widely played on gramophones across the country.